nik786/kube-learn/aws-01.md

 | **Documentation and Training**   | - Document architecture, configurations, and procedures.                                                                                                         |
 |                                  | - Train IT staff and end-users on operating AWS services.                                                                                                         |

 ## AWS Security Strategy for Sensitive Customer Data

+Scenario: You are responsible for securing an AWS infrastructure hosting sensitive customer data.
+How would you design and implement a robust security strategy to protect against data breaches and unauthorized access?

 | **Security Area**                | **Details**                                                                                                                                                        |
 |----------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------|